Coronavirus update (updated 08/06/20)

-We have a dedicated secure email inbox to enable patients to send photographs by email.
-Images should only be sent if you have been asked to send a picture by the GP or nurse OR if you have booked a telephone appointment to discuss the pictures.
-Appointments can be booked by telephoning the surgery.
+Patients are able to send photographs to our dedicated and secure email inbox.
+Please note that photos should only be emailed if you have been asked to send a photo by the GP or nurse OR if you have already booked a telephone appointment to discuss your photos.

 We are not able to respond to questions or queries by email, any queries should be dealt with by phoning the surgery as normal.

-When sending your email, please choose the smallest file size possible when attaching the photographs to your email.
-The email address is firstname.lastname@example.org
+- Choose the smallest file size possible when attaching the photographs to your email.
+Our server struggles to manage large files.

 Most appointments with the practice nurse are booked in advance.
 At present, due to the coronavirus pandemic, our nurses are carrying out the majority of consultations by telephone.
 Some patients will need to be seen at the surgery e.g. for complicated dressings or some injections that cannot safely be postponed and we have arrangements in place to minimise the risk to patient and healthcare professional should a face to face appointment be necessary.
 Please speak to a Patient Advisor at reception who will assist you.

 Home visits during coronavirus pandemic

 Due to the coronavirus pandemic, GPs have been advised only to visit patients at home where there is no safe alternative means of adequately assessing the patient.
 This is to reduce the risk of the patient, their household members and the GP being exposed to a potentially life-threatening coronavirus infection.

 Where a home visit is requested, a Patient Advisor at reception will take your details and the GP will phone you back.

 If you think you need a home visit